thmttch/chef-continuum-anaconda/README.md

     no defaults)**; any other value will reject the license.
   - `owner`: the user who owns the install
   - `group`: the group who owns the install
+  - `system_path`: adds the bin path to the system's profile.d directory

 ### `recipe[anaconda::shell_conveniences]`